wolfgangj/okami/README.md

 # Welcome to `wok`: Wolfgang's Open Kompiler

-One day, this will be a compiler for a programming language with these properties:
+This is a (work-in-progress) compiler for a programming language with these properties:

 - concatenative / stack-based
 - statically typed (with non-nullables)